hazelcast/hazelcast-reference-manual/src/SpringIntegration.md

 ***Bean Declaration***

 You can declare Hazelcast Objects using the default Spring *beans* namespace.
-You can find an example usage of Hazelcast Instance declaration as follows:
+Example code for a Hazelcast Instance declaration is listed below.

 ```xml
 <bean id="instance" class="com.hazelcast.core.Hazelcast" factory-method="newHazelcastInstance">